- 4.4.6 - EVIDENCE REQUIRED

 Choose the appropriate type from the list of values for the firm most likely to be responsible for a violation.
 For a 301(k) [21 U.S.C.
 331(k)] sample the responsible firm should be "Dealer".
 You should only enter one firm with the firm type you designate as the responsible firm type.

-Select from the four choices on the list of values.
+Select from the two choices on the list of values.
 "Compliance" means the sample was collected on a selective basis as the result of an inspection, complaint or other evidence of a problem with the product.
-"Surveillance" means the sample was collected on an objective basis where there is no inspectional or other evidence of a problem with the product.
-Use the Environmental Compliance “Environ-Compl” or Environmental Surveillance “Environ-Survl” only for environmental samples (see IOM 18.104.22.168).
+"Surveillance" means the sample was collected on an objective basis where there is no inspectional or other evi-dence of a problem with the product.
 Please note official samples can be either compliance or surveillance, and INV samples can also be either.
-See IOM Exhibit 4-16.
+See IOM Exhibit 4-16 for more information.

 Make a selection from the following list of values: "Collaborative Study"; "Criminal Investigation"; "District Use Sample"; "Normal Everyday Sample"; "Petition Validation"; "Quality Assurance"; "State Partnership"; "Total Diet".